 One of our favorite places to visit is the Central Coast of California.
 With its beguiling cypress pines, and undulating pounding surf, the Central Coast has been alluring artists, writers, and countless vacation goers for decades.
 What is a stand out in this pristine region of the country is its ability to maintain a vibrant agricultural and viticulture climate, amid the thousands of people that venture into the area on a monthly basis.
 Just a short drive inland, the Salinas Valley boast the “lettuce bowl capital of the world”, as it is the number one agricultural region of the United States, contributing 8.2 billion dollars to the local economy.

-This vast wine growing region supplies the nation’s most premium grapes in North America and there is no shortage of wine tasting rooms with world class wines waiting to be tasted and purchased.
+This vast wine growing region supplies the nation’s most premium grapes in North America and there is no shortage of wine tasting rooms with world class wines, like the ones on wine tourism, waiting to be tasted and purchased.
 While on the coast, the fishing industry is still providing the freshest seafood for the Valley.
 On this journey we were taking a few days to return to Carmel by the Sea and Monterey, to indulge in some of the county’s most glorious bounty and have a few glasses of exceptional wine to go along with the plethora of great dishes to be had on the Central Coast.

 Our first stop was to a more unusual outpost, a tasting room known for showcasing Lodi wines; Twisted Roots.
 Wait a minute, a tasting room in Carmel Valley showcasing grapes from Lodi?
-We found out the answer to our question when sat down with the owners of Twisted Root winery to find out more about their grape growing story.
+We found out the answer to our question when sat down with the owners of Twisted Root winery to find out more about their grape-growing story.
 Josh Ruiz, a farmer in the agricultural business fields is now working in the vineyards of his family’s historic property in Lodi California.
 Ruiz was more than willing to elaborate on his family story and to share in the wines that are now a byproduct of his passion and knowledge.
+It was brilliant to hear his story and see what he has done within the vineyard.
+Many in this profession can find it difficult to be creative and construct a functioning environment for their grapes to thrive.
+Whether it be by using local metal building contractors to erect a new facility or warehouse, or by deciding on what the new wine bottles will look like, there is a lot that has to go into running a successful vineyard.

 We quickly learned that his deep love of farming is now translated into making great wines.
-Twisted Roots now has proven their ability to produce outstanding wines with medals won in the following S.F.
+Twisted Roots now has proven its ability to produce outstanding wines with medals won in the following S.F.
 Chronicle Wine Competitions.
 In 2014, the Cabernet Sauvignon (2011) won a coveted gold medal, followed by the 2011 and 2012 Petite Syrah and the 1918 Old Vine Zinfandel garnering silver, while 2012 Chardonnay won a bronze medal.
-His love for farming the vineyards is evident in these award winning wines.
-All the wines are certified “Green”, using sustainable farming practices throughout the vine growing process.
+His love for farming the vineyards is evident in these award-winning wines.
+All the wines are certified “Green”, using sustainable farming practices throughout the vine-growing process.
+Farming in this climate must be done with sustainability in mind to help with saving the environment.
+With climate change on the rise, it is essential for farmers to be mindful of the environment now.
+Things like weather monitoring equipment (read more here) have become a necessity for vineyards especially, because of how sensitive they are to weather.
+Such practices increase efficiency and reduce wastage on the farm, conserving water and soil integrity.

 “To be real honest, I love to talk to folks on the weekend that come by our tasting room,” stated Ruiz.
 “My goal is not to make thousands of cases, but enough to have my hands in the business.
 We went from 45 cases to bottling a little over a thousand bottles last year”.